Textic/JKLM-Bot/README.md

 # JKLM-Bot
-jklm.fun bot created with javascript and puppeteer
+jklm.fun bot created with typescript and puppeteer